* As an Amazon Associate I earn from qualifying purchases.

 Free Resources and Answers

-When you work on the Photography merit badge, you will learn how cameras work and how to use them better.
-You will explore how lighting, focus, and composition make a picture look good.
-You will also practice editing your photos to make them even better.
-This will give you a solid foundation in photography that you can use in the future.
+As you work on this badge, you will learn how cameras work and how to use them well.
+You will explore lighting, focus, and composition.
+These are the basics of good photography.
+You will also edit your photos to improve them.
+These skills give you a strong starting point.

 Merit Badge Requirements and Workbook